mahdi-shojaee/grunt-amdcheck/README.md

 # grunt-amd-dependency-checker

-> Finds unused dependencies in AMD modules.
+> Finds and removes unused dependencies in AMD modules.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`